-The History curriculum at Mulberry Wood Wharf Primary has been designed to allow children to explore British History within a broadly chronological framework.
-It focuses on local History, such as the Year 1 and 2 topic on toys and 'What was life like in Victorian Whitechapel?'.
-We aim to ensure children have a firm grasp of the historical content through motivational lessons and high quality teaching as well as through children's own research.
-Some units are designed to offer a broad understanding, offering children an understanding of different historical periods within a unit (e.g. Communication through Time)' and others are designed to ensure children have a depth of knowledge of one particular period e.g. What legacy did the Victorians leave?
+- The History curriculum at Mulberry Wood Wharf Primary has been designed to allow children to explore British History within a broadly chronological framework.
+It focuses on local History such as the Docklands. - We aim to ensure children have a firm grasp of the historical content through motivational lessons and high quality teaching as well as through children's own research.
+Some units are designed to offer a broad understanding, offering children an understanding of different historical periods within a unit (e.g. Communication through Time)' and others are designed to ensure children have a depth of knowledge of one period e.g. What legacy did the Victorians leave?